Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 you can get out of that remember that a component library is a living system.

 Everything can be changed, especially in the beginning.
-_(Later on be careful when renaming API in order to keep the amount of breaking changes low)_
+<small><em>Later on be careful when renaming API in order to keep the amount of breaking changes low<a href="-thoughtful-release-management"><sup>*</sup></em></small>

-Dare giving components a suboptimal name or put them in the "wrong" category.
+Dare giving components a suboptimal name or put them in the _wrong_ category.
 The most important thing is that everybody (design and development) is on the same page and uses a common language.